How to Make Easy Zucchini Refrigerator Pickles Recipe (No Cooking)

 How to store zucchini refrigerator dill pickles

 Store your quick pickles in the refrigerator for up to one month.
+Freezing is not recommended due to the water content of the zucchini.

 Serve your refrigerator zucchini pickles with anything you would serve a regular pickle with.
 We like them with grilled onion burgers, turkey burgers, and grilled cheese sandwiches.